-The GAA has not raised any formal concerns with JLT during the year (see Section 4.2); however the GAA is aware that it is proposed that JLT Group be acquired by Marsh McLennan.
-Little further has been announced about the specifics of how the groups may merge and what the impact on the JLT workplace pensions will be.
-We propose to take this into account as information becomes available, probably in the 2019/20 Report.
+The GAA has not raised any formal concerns with JLT during the year (see Section 4.2), however the GAA is aware that JLT Group was bought by Marsh McLennan in April 2019.
+Whether there will be any impact on the JLT workplace pensions is not known at this stage.